AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 ## Algorithmic pruning of large lookup datasets

-Ingesting data from a lookup dataset is limited to 10 million unique lookup keys; additional data is skipped.
+When creating a connection, you can add large datasets for lookup purposes.
+For example, a dataset representing a product catalog so descriptive product information can be looked up when buiding reports and visualizations.
+Such a large lookup dataset can exceed the maximum of 10 million unique lookups currently implemented as as guardrail, resulting in additional data being skipped.

-If you want to have your lookup dataset pruned using a specific algorithm (for example LIFO (last in, first out), FIFO (first in, first out), most occurrences, machine learning based key selection, or other options), contact Adobe for further assistance.
+You can request algorithmic pruning of such a large lookup dataset.
+This will only keep data in the lookup dataset for which keys are available in the event dataset part of your connection.
+Contact your Adobe representative for further information.